Lucas1774/Generic-coding-exercises/README.md

 ## Context

 I got asked to write these programs in a web application that was supposed to record my changes in the form.
 Unfortunately, the page didn't work properly in my web explorer (or maybe I was supposed to take thirty minutes for each), so I sent these files instead.
-I don't know yet if I got the job, but I'm technically underqualified (unergrad), even though I did great here.

 The whole thing took me easily three hours.
 I'm not sure if that was the intended span.

-I like the job.
-It is very convenient for me location-wise, and if the stuff I have to write is half as fun as these, I will have a blast there.
-Fingers crossed, I'm gonna need to have them crossed tight.

 ## Robot